 About Child Custody and Parental Responsibilities

 In any family law case involving children, the issue of child custody will have to be addressed.
 You may hear lawyers, parents, and even judges referring to this type of child care decision process as “child custody” or “visitation.”
 However, Colorado law no longer refers to it as such, but rather “Allocation of Parental Responsibilities.”
-This is divided into two parts: parenting time and decision-making responsibility (legal custody).
+This is divided into two parts: parenting time (physical custody) and decision-making responsibility (legal custody).
 Like many situations regarding divorce and family law, every case is unique and no single child custody plan works for every situation.
 The experienced child custody lawyers at The Gasper Law Group can help guide you through the process and protect your rights.

-Parenting time refers to the actual time that parents spend with their children.
+Parenting time, or physical custody, refers to the actual time that parents spend with their children.
 When making decisions about how parenting time will be allocated between parents, courts look to the best interests of the child.
 Under Colorado Revised Statutes § 14-10-124, a court will consider the following factors when determining the best interests of the child for the purposes of allocating parenting time:

 - The wishes of the parents

-- If the child is mature enough to express independent and reasonable preferences, his or her wishes
+- The child’s wishes (if they are mature enough to express independent and reasonable preferences)

-- The interaction and interrelationship of the child with his or her siblings, parents, and anyone else that may significantly affect the child’s best interests
+- The interaction and interrelationship of the child with their siblings, parents, and anyone else who may significantly affect the child’s best interests

-- The child’s adjustment to his or her home, community, and school
+- The child’s adjustment to their home, community, and school

-- The mental and physical health of everyone involved, except that a disability cannot be used by itself to limit or deny parenting time
+- The mental and physical health of everyone involved (however, a disability cannot be used by itself to limit or deny parenting time)

-- The willingness of both parties to keep things amicable and encourage the sharing of love, affection, and contact between the child and the other party; ; except that, if the court determines that a party is acting to protect the child from witnessing domestic violence or from being a victim of child abuse or neglect or domestic violence, the party’s protective actions shall not be considered with respect to this factor
+- The willingness of both parties to keep things amicable and encourage the sharing of love, affection, and contact between the child and the other party (except in cases where the court determines that a party is acting to protect the child from witnessing domestic violence or from being a victim of child abuse or neglect or domestic violence)

 - Whether the way in which the parties have been involved with the child in the past reflects a system of values, mutual support, and the commitment of time